 The Microsoft Dynamics CRM® connector add-on automatically exports form data from your website to your Microsoft Dynamics CRM account database by mapping Optimizely form fields to Microsoft Dynamics CRM database fields.
 For information about other database connector add-ons, see Marketing Automation.

-A developer must install the Forms Marketing Automation connector and the Microsoft Dynamics CRM connector.
+A developer must install the Forms Marketing Automation and Microsoft Dynamics CRM connectors.

 - In the Optimizely Content Management System (CMS) admin view, select Config > Tool Settings > Microsoft Dynamics CRM.
 The Microsoft Dynamics CRM settings screen appears.

 You can have multiple instances of the same connector.
-For example, if you have marketing teams in separate regions, you can have more than one Microsoft Dynamics CRM connector, such as Microsoft Dynamics CRM - Europe, Microsoft Dynamics CRM - US, and Microsoft Dynamics CRM - APAC.
+For example, suppose you have marketing teams in separate regions.
+In that case, you can have more than one Microsoft Dynamics CRM connector, such as Microsoft Dynamics CRM - Europe, Microsoft Dynamics CRM - US, and Microsoft Dynamics CRM - APAC.
 Click Add Connector to add another instance.

 - Enter the Connector Name, User Name, Password, Application Id, and CRM Address associated with your Microsoft Dynamics CRM account.

 To get the Application Id, first register an app using the instructions in Register an App with an Azure Active Directory.